cobbler/cobbler/docs/cobbler-conf.rst

 default_ownership
 =================
 if using the ``authz_ownership`` module (see the Wiki), objects created without specifying an owner are assigned to this owner and/or group.
-Can be a comma seperated list.
+Can be a comma separated list.

 default:
  - "admin"